-You do NOT have to figure it all out at the beginning.
+You do not have to figure it all out at the beginning.

-So much of this online world is fluid and dynamic, with tasks, strategies and best practices that are changing EVERY DAY.
+So much of this online world is fluid and dynamic, with tasks, strategies, and best practices that are changing EVERY DAY.

 If you don’t know what to offer, start by taking this 2-minute quiz here.
 It’s based on your DISC personality and will help you lean on your personality strengths.
-The quiz providers digital roles for you based on your results.
+The quiz provides digital roles for you based on your results.

-Eventually you may grow to have packages and services, but at the beginning it’s ok to offer lumped digital marketing + admin services.
+Eventually, you may grow to have packages and services, but at the beginning, it’s ok to offer lumped digital marketing + admin services.